uwegeercken/datagenerator2/README.md

 The data is then generated and stored in a local duckdb instance.
 The data types specified in the yaml configuration are used to defined the data types of the duckdb table which is created.

-## Yaml configuration
+## Yaml configuration for the datagenerator tool
 The yaml configuration file contains a list of fields/attributes to generate.
 Besides this definition it contains other configurable settings of the datagenerator tool

-- the name of the duckdb which is ued
+- the name of the duckdb which is used
 - the name of the duckdb table to create

+## Yaml configuration for the definition of fields to generate

-last update: uwe geercken - uwe.geercken@web.de - 2023-05-28
+last update: uwe geercken - uwe.geercken@web.de - 2023-05-31